Skip to content

 Using Ansible

-An Ansible playbook is used to configure and manage a full node.
+An Ansible playbook can be used to configure and manage a full node.

 Prerequisites

 • Install Ansible on your local machine with Python3.x.
-The setup will not work if you have Python2.x.
+The setup doesn’t run on Python 2.x.

 • To install Ansible with Python 3.x, you can use pip.
 If you do not have pip on your machine, follow the steps outlined here.
 Run pip3 install ansible to install Ansible.